apocalyptech/ft-explorer/README.md

 * Proper packaging *(for any platform)*
 * Fancy icons and stuff in the tree
+* While I have no intention of adding searching to the app, it *would* be useful to at least be able to `Ctrl-F` while looking at an object and be able to search within the displayed text.
+I suspect that may be more work than I'm willing to put in, but it's a tempting thought...

 Some things which are absolutely not going to happen: